 Health Sciences and Human Services

-Through the emotional highs and lows of nursing school, Ashley Marie Wood has always felt supported and valued, which made the journey more manageable and meaningful.
-Being the first student to do her final practicum in psychiatric emergency services and graduating with both her Bachelor of Science in Nursing and Emergency Mental Health certification are two things she’s proud of achieving over the past four years.
-Ashley plans to continue working with vulnerable and marginalized populations, with a particular focus on women's health.
-She's dedicated to fostering caring relationships with those under her care.
+Through all the emotional highs and lows of nursing school, Ash felt deeply supported and genuinely valued, something that made the journey not just manageable, but truly meaningful.
+Being the first student to complete a final practicum in psychiatric emergency services and graduating with both a Bachelor of Science in Nursing and certification in Emergency Mental Health are accomplishments she's incredibly proud of.
+Looking ahead, Ash is passionate about continuing her work with vulnerable and marginalized populations, with a particular focus on women's health.

 Aboh Ekoja